 1. INTRODUCTION

-A Miracle tree Moringa oleifera known as drumstick tree is a multipurpose tree that thrives in both tropical and sub-tropical conditions.
+A Miracle tree, Moringa oleifera, known as the drumstick tree, is a multipurpose tree that thrives in both tropical and sub-tropical conditions.
 It has high nutritional and medicinal value.
-In Nepal it is called Sheetal Chini.
+In Nepal, it is called Sheetal Chini.
 Its different parts are sources of proteins, vitamins and minerals and exhibit different medicinal and nutritional properties.
 Moringa oleifera leaf is reported to contain 25–27% crude protein (Gadzirayi et al., 2012).
-Its medicinal properties derives from alkaloids, tannins, flavonoids, steroids, saponins, coumarins, quinones and resins (Anwar et al., 2007).
+Its medicinal properties derive from alkaloids, tannins, flavonoids, steroids, saponins, coumarins, quinones and resins contained in it (Anwar et al., 2007).
 The chemical constituents of M. oleifera have bioactive compounds, secondary metabolites such as phenolic acids, gallic acid, ellagic acid, chlorogenic acid, ferulic acid, glucosinolates, quercetin, vanillin and kaempferol, which have nutritional, pharmaceutical and/or antimicrobial properties (Mbikay, 2012 and Brilhante et al., 2017).
 Supplementation of Moringa oleifera leaf meal also helped in improving immunocompetence and gut health of broilers.
-The aim of this study was to investigate the effects of Moringa oleifera leaf meal as dietary supplementation on haematological and biochemical parameters of broiler chickens.
+The study aimed to investigate the effects of Moringa oleifera leaf meal as dietary supplementation on haematological and biochemical parameters of broiler chickens.

-2. material and methods
+2. materialS and methods

 2.1 Experimental trial

-The experimental study included rearing of broilers chicken was conducted at National Animal Health Research Center (NAHRC), Khumaltar, Lalitpur, Nepal.
+The experimental study which included the rearing of broiler chickens was conducted at the National Animal Health Research Centre (NAHRC), Khumaltar, Lalitpur, Nepal.
 Laboratory examination was conducted at, NAHRC, Pathology lab.

-One hundred and forty four day old Cobb - 500 broilers chicken from commercial hatchery were procured.
-Initially, birds were kept for one week in experimental house.
-Each group was replicated and given different treatments which are mentioned in Table 1 below.
+One hundred and forty-four day-old Cobb - 500 broiler chickens from a commercial hatchery were procured.
+Initially, birds were kept for one week in the experimental house.
+Each group was replicated and given different treatments, which are mentioned in Table 1 below.
 Commercial mash feeds were acquired from a commercial feed mill.
-The Moringa oleifera leaf powder was from a reputed company Annapurna Organic Agricultural Udhoyug, Kapilvastu, Nepal.
-One bird from each replication was selected randomly, their blood were collected.
-The serum was immediately separated from blood and stored at −20 °C. Hematological & biochemical parameters of poultry were analyzed.
+The Moringa oleifera leaf powder was sourced from a reputed company, Annapurna Organic Agricultural Udhoyug, Kapilvastu, Nepal.
+One bird from each replication was selected randomly, their blood was collected.
+The serum was immediately separated from blood and stored at −20 °C. Haematological & biochemical parameters of poultry were analysed.

 Table 1: Experimental trial